thorchain/Resources/Whitepapers/ASGARDEX/whitepaper-en.md

 Once the network is established, on-chain tokens would be trivial to support, and listing would become user-initiated and requiring no input from the protocol.
 The burden to adding new blockchains would simply become a one-time decision on the potential cost of supporting a new node, versus the lifetime benefits of adding extra liquidity to the protocol.
 Once added, all exchanges built on the protocol would have instant access to the new asset.

 #### Security
-Each validator on the THORChain protocol would be as secure as an entire legacy exchange, and the protocol is launching with 21 of them.
-In future, when the [Yggdrasil Protocol](https://github.com/thorchain/Resources/tree/master/Whitepapers/Yggdrasil-Protocol/whitepaper-en.md) is supported, each validator would only have the burden of running at most three different
+Each validator on the THORChain protocol alone will be as secure as an entire legacy exchange, and the protocol is built on a super-majority consensus algorithm with many validators participating.
+In future, when the [Yggdrasil Protocol](https://github.com/thorchain/Resources/tree/master/Whitepapers/Yggdrasil-Protocol/whitepaper-en.md) is supported, each validator would only have the burden of running at most three different blockchains, (typically two).
+This will rapidly increase decentralisation, improve resilience and reduce attack vectors.

+#### Resilience
+THORChain's consensus protocol, the [Æsir Protocol](https://github.com/thorchain/Resources/tree/master/Whitepapers/AEsir-Protocol/whitepaper-en.md), encourages high churn in the validator set which is open for anyone to join.
+With high churn, the incentives are in place to counter any malicious behaviour from validators, such as censorship, front-running or oppressive behaviour.
+Additionally, it means that the protocol is resistant to large numbers of validators being shut down at any time (from state-level oppression), to be replaced quickly by new validators in new regions.

-### ASGARDEX
+### THORCHAIN
-ASGARDEX is a new approach to this problem by building a blockchain itself to be the DEX, rather than building a DEX on an existing protocol.
+THORChain is a new approach to this problem by building a blockchain itself to be the DEX, rather than building a DEX on an existing protocol.
 In this way the protocol can be optimised to solving the problems solely limited to asset exchange as opposed to adding unnecessary features such as turing-complete scripting languages.
 Additionally the DEX is not constrained by the limitations of the underlying protocol, as the protocol can be readily changed with on-chain governance to match the pace of innovation in the industry.

-A trade is simply an atomic swap between at least two assets and two accounts at a pre-agreed price and within any time condititions.
-With this focus, THORChain is being developed and ASGARDEX will be the first exchange to be built on the protocol.
+ASGARDEX will be the first exchange to be built on the protocol.
 More accurately, ASGARDEX is simply a user interface that is built with THORChain as the decentralised backend.
 As THORChain is completely open-source, it is imagined that there will be hundreds of exchanges also built on THORChain, contributing to the same liquidity and user-base.

 ASGARDEX is part of much larger picture; that by creating a near-perfect environment for trading, the inevitable flow of liquidity and users will allow the protocol to support a much larger payment network, which will use the underlying liquidity and trustless price feeds of the protocol.
-This is the Flash Network, [discussed at length here]() and it will allow anyone to pay in any currency instantly, at near-perfect price conversions.

 The features that ASGARDEX will bring to life on THORChain will allow it (and any other exchange built on the protocol) to break feature-parity with current centralised exchanges, as well as powering the next generation of wallets and payment services.